WordPress/openverse/README.md

 just install
 ```

-Optionally, to install dependencies for your editor to introspect stuff about them:
+Optionally, to install the catalog dependencies for your editor to introspect stuff about them:

 ```shell
 just installcatalog
 ```

-To set up environment variables, navigate to the
+To set up environment variables run:
-[`openverse_catalog`][cc_airflow] directory, and run

 ```shell
 just dotenv